swiftlang/swift-evolution/proposals/0187-introduce-filtermap.md

 - `mapSome(_:) `
   Reads more like «map some elements of the sequence, but not the others» rather than «process only the ones that produce an Optional.some»
+- `filterMap(_:)`
+  Considered confusing, due to similarity with `filter`, but without any control over what gets filtered out.
+Besides, even though it can be implemented as a series of calls to `filter` and `map`, the order of these calls is different from what the `filterMap` name suggests.